Covão dos Conchos

-Covão dos Conchos is an artificial lake in the Serra da Estrela mountains in Portugal that is famous for its Bell-mouth spillway.
+Covão dos Conchos is an artificial lake in the Serra da Estrela mountains in Portugal that is famous for its bell-mouth spillway.

 The spillway was built in 1955 with the aim of diverting water from Ribeira das Naves to Lagoa Comprida.
 It is a part of a hydro-electric dam system of Serra da Estrela.
-This sci-fi-looking spillway was little-known until photos of the hole went viral in 2016.
-Over the last 60 years moss and foliage has grown onto the mouth of the funnel, adding to its ethereal allure.
+The conical spillway was little-known until photos of the hole went viral in 2016.
+Over the last 60 years moss and foliage has grown onto the mouth of the funnel, creating an eye-catching sight.
 It has a height of 4.6 meters and has a circumference of 48 meters.
 The tunnel that collects the water is 1,519 meters long.